 If allowed by non-harmonised rules, the signaller can authorise the driver to pass several consecutive ETCS stop markers with only one written order.

 If the signaller can establish that the track is free then he can exempt the driver from running on sight in SR according to non-harmonised rules.

+Levels 1 with trackside signals, 2 with trackside signals

+When the following symbol is displayed with a flashing frame:

+The driver shall apply rule 6.14 “Running in SR”

 PERFORMING SHUNTING MOVEMENTS IN SH